gimesketvirtadieni/slimstreamer/README.md

    **#5** SlimStreamer sends PCM data to connected Squeezebox devices through SlimProto over TCP

 # Hmm, I want to give it a try.
 Where do I start?
-This project is still ‘work in progress’.
-Capturing PCM data in a bit-perfect way is implemented and it works.
-TCP server, required for serving PCM data to Squeezebox devices is also implemented.
+This project is still ‘work in progress’:
+   Capture-and-deliver PCM data to SlimStreamer a bit-perfect way is implemented and works TCP server (running on 3483 port) required for serving SlimProto commands is implemented (although only few commands supported now)
-A missing part required to make it work end-to-end is communication with Squeezeboxes via SlimProto protocol.
+   SlimProto handshake works (Slimbox players are able to connect to SlimStreamer) TCP server (running on 9000 port) required for streaming PCM data is being developed HTTP streaming functionality is still missing

+The project is getting closer and closer for end-2-end usage, stay tuned ;)

 Any feedback and comments are much appreciated!